FACULTY & RESEARCH

 Nominating Process

 A selection committee will review all applications and, when appropriate, recommend a recipient to the dean.
-Decisions will be announced at the May faculty meeting.
-An applications should contain the following documentation:
+All applications should contain the following documentation:

 - A statement (no more than three pages, single-spaced) that illustrates the faculty member’s commitment to teaching excellence and how it satisfies the criteria for the award